Sione Tuipulotu (rugby union, born February 1997)

 Sione Tuipulotu (born 12 February 1997) is an Australian-born Scottish professional rugby union player who plays as a centre for United Rugby Championship club Glasgow Warriors.
-Born in Australia, he is the current captain of the Scotland national rugby union team after qualifying on ancestry grounds.
+Born and raised in Australia, he is the current captain of the Scotland national rugby union team after qualifying on ancestry grounds.

+He was raised by a Tongan father and an Australian mother of Italian and Scottish descent.
+He grew up in Frankston, Victoria and first played rugby at Southern Districts Rugby Club in Seaford.
+He attended local public school Elisabeth Murdoch College before moving to private school St Kevin's College, Melbourne on a scholarship.

 Club career

 He made his debut for the Rebels against the Queensland Reds as a late replacement for Tamati Ellison in a 25–23 win for the Rebels, becoming the first ever 'home-grown' player to play for the Rebels.

 He signed for the Japanese side Yamaha Júbilo with the intention of playing there in Super Rugby's off-season.

 On 1 March 2021 it was announced that Tuipulotu would join Glasgow Warriors at the end of the Japanese Top league season.
 Tuipuloto said of the move: "I think my play style suit the Warriors' style.
 I’m a bit of a rugby nerd and I’ve watched a lot of their games – I’ve heard a lot about the speed of the Scotstoun pitch and I’m looking forward to playing that attacking fast style of rugby."
 Warriors Head Coach Danny Wilson said: "Sione is an exciting talent.
 He’s Scottish-qualified, and a really physical and powerful ball carrier who can play both centre and wing.
 His skill set and play style compliments the way we want to play."

 He made his debut for the Glasgow club in the 'Clash of the Warriors' pre-season fixture against English side Worcester Warriors at their Sixways Stadium.
 The Glasgow Warriors won out, winning the match 27 – 22 and taking home the inaugural cup.
 He made his competitive debut for Glasgow in the 24 September 2021 match against Ulster away at Ravenhill Stadium in the United Rugby Championship – earning the Glasgow Warrior No. 332.

+With the Glasgow Warriors Tuipulotu won the 2023–24 United Rugby Championship, playing in the starting lineup of the final against the Bulls.